 - Weeks 5-6: AAA US Value (only applicable with iOS 14 + IDFA)

 The separation point for geo-bundles comes with tier 2 and ‘rest of world’.
-While AAA in the US/tier 1 is being tested, consider aggressively testing tier 2 geo groups organized by top languages with Dynamic Language Optimization (DLO) so that you’re ready for AAA expansion.
+So, while AAA in the US/tier 1 is being tested, consider aggressively testing tier 2 geo groups organized by top languages with Dynamic Language Optimization (DLO).
+Now you are ready for AAA expansion.
 Post-AAA activation, standard campaigns will continue to exist as a sandbox for creative testing.
-Scale AAA to the top tier ‘rest of world’ and allow for your mature standard campaigns to complement AAA.
+Because of this, scale AAA to the top tier ‘rest of world’ and allow for your mature standard campaigns to complement AAA.
 Then, graduating creative winners emerging into the AAA mix.

 - How the Shrinking UA Department will Impact Your Strategy.